 As of December 31, 2015, as a result of the 2015 COS application approval, by December 31, 2015 the Corporation had collected all variance account balances outstanding as of December 31, 2013.
-As part of the Corporations 2016 IRM application, the change in settlement (Group 1) variance accounts occurring during fiscal 2014 were approved for recovery as part of 2016 distribution rates over a 12 month period commencing January 1, 2015.
-As such, the risk associated with the recovery of variance accounts is limited to the incremental value of non-settlement variances arising in 2014 and incremental settlement variance balances arising in 2015.
+As part of the Corporation's 2016 IRM application, the change in debit and credit balance settlement (Group 1) variance accounts occurring during fiscal 2014 were approved as part of 2016 distribution rates for recovery over a 12-month period commencing January 1, 2016.
+As such, the risk associated with the recovery of variance accounts is limited to the incremental value of non-settlement variances arising since 2014 and incremental settlement variance balances arising in 2015 and 2016.